Texas representative becomes first Black woman Democrat to play in Congressional Baseball Game - KESQ

 While there has been a consistent increase in women elected to the Senate and House of Representatives, they still make up a small minority.
 The 150 women currently serving represent a little more than a quarter of the legislative bodies combined, and among them only 28 are Black women.

-Crockett will also be the lone woman to play on the Democratic side Wednesday, though one of the team’s coaches is California Rep. Linda Sánchez.
-Meanwhile, the Republican roster features Reps.
+Crockett was also the lone woman to play on the Democratic side Wednesday, though one of the team’s coaches is California Rep. Linda Sánchez.
+Meanwhile, the Republican roster featured Reps.
 Kat Cammack of Florida, Mariannette Miller-Meeks of Iowa, Lisa McClain of Michigan and Sen. Joni Ernst of Iowa.

 Crockett, once a public defender, served in the Texas state legislature for one term beginning in 2021 where she was the lone Black freshman Democrat.
 In her first year in the statehouse, she proposed over 60 bills that tackled criminal justice reform, loosening drug laws and expanding voting access.